Quiza12/pathtopeace/voluntary-submissions/posts/2021-11-07-submission-5.md

 what I felt that day.
 I would easily walk home from a club by myself at 4am.

 My friends and I decided to go to a club I’d never been to to celebrate the end of year and a final farewell as we were all going to be splitting up the next day.
 The only downside of this club was that it was a sandstone building meaning there is no service inside.
 As the night went on everyone got separated and it was myself and my male roommate.
-He had to go to the toilet but didn’t feel comfortable with me being alone, so he made me stand outside the door waiting for him, he made me constantly talk/shout to him, so he knew I was there.
-In less than a minute I was pulled into dark corridor.
+He had to go to the toilet but didn’t feel comfortable with me being alone, sohe made me stand outside the door waiting for him, he made me constantly talk/shout to him, so he knew I was there.
+In less than a minute I was pulled into a dark corridor.
 I tried fighting him, I tried screaming but nothing would stop him.
 I had no idea who he was.
 People would walk past nearby and see my crying but wouldn’t stop to help.
 Eventually after what felt like forever, he let me go.
 I sat on the ground crying until my friend found me, it turned out that I had been missing for 40 minutes, they even got someone to check to make sure I hadn’t gone home.
 He made me feel safe and protected, he knew all the right things to say.
-He tried making me go home but me being the person I am I pushed my feelings and mental stability to the side and stayed out as I didn’t want to ruin anyone’s night.
+He tried making me go home but me being the person I am I pushed my feelings and mental stability to the side and stayed out as I didn’t want to ruin anyone's night.
 He didn’t know what happened to me, to him I was just crying on the ground.

 Later that same night I was pulled to a dark corner of the dance floor.
 At this point I had little to no energy left to fight.
 This time I was lucky that my friends were there, they pulled me away, not after he’d already hurt me, but he didn’t get as far as the previous guy.
 I was standing on the dance floor hugging